jeffkala/workshop-implementing-cicd-documentation/Lab_4_Source_Code_Checks/README.md

 ## Lab 4 Source Code Checks

 During the first 3 labs we've utilized a new project and built upon it.
-For labs 4-6 we will use a project that we've created for you.
+For labs 4-6 we will use a project that we've created for you, this will help with the copy/pasting.

 ## Fork GitLab Repository